HDR/Player_Glow_Sponge/README.md

 glow.color.white | Allows usage of White outline

 ## Plugin Conflicts
-Currently not compatible with EasyScoreboards
+Currently not compatible with EasyScoreboards.

 ## Mod Conflicts
 The glow effect will not work while wearing a Draconic Helmet.